 - Broken bones – Bone fractures occur when sufficient mechanical force results in a break in the continuity of a bone.
 The impact associated with a rear-end accident or any secondary impact with the ground or other objects is often enough to cause serious fractures that can be extremely painful and require intensive medical intervention.

-Contact an Atlanta motorcycle accident attorney today to schedule a free consultation
+Contact a Lawrenceville motorcycle accident attorney today to schedule a free consultation

 Individuals who have been injured in motorcycle accidents are often eligible to receive significant financial compensation for both their economic and non-economic injuries.
 At Spaulding Injury Law, our motorcycle accident lawyers work tirelessly to obtain the highest possible settlement or award for each client we represent.
 To schedule a free consultation with one of our lawyers, call our office today at (770) 744-0890.